patw47/deploy-impact-23-shift-3/README.md

 ```bash
 gcloud run deploy nextjsapp --image gcr.io/enter-400508/nextjsapp  --project enter-400508
 ```
-## UI/UX
+# UI/UX

-### Overview
+## Overview
 This Figma Prototype is designed to showcase the flows that have been designed.
-You will see the high fidelity mockups, the primary functions of the flow, and future flows for implementation.
+You will see the high-fidelity mockups, the primary functions of the flow, and future flows for implementation.

 ### How to Use
 1. **Access the Prototype**:

 You can interact with the prototype at the following link: https://www.figma.com/proto/qzRo0T1FIRIp2FkBZtXKey/SHIFT-UI?page-id=0%3A1&type=design&node-id=65-514&viewport=817%2C-4082%2C0.16&t=vVdNABqel4mhStHB-1&scaling=min-zoom&starting-point-node-id=65%3A514&show-proto-sidebar=1&mode=design

 2. **Navigate Through the Prototype**:

 You have a left bar and a top bar.

-1. The left bar will help you to move through each designed flow.
+The left bar will help you to move through each designed flow.
 They are organized by:
-⁃	A. Login
+-	A. Login
-⁃	B. Company
+-	B. Company
-⁃	C. Candidate
+-	C. Candidate
-⁃	D. Association
+-	D. Association

-2. The top bar gives you the option of how to preview the screen.
+2.1 The top bar gives you the option of how to preview the screen.
 Please go to Options > Fit width.

-3. To go to the next flow, select the next title in the left bar.
+2.2 To go to the next flow, select the next title in the left bar.

-4. If you want to go back again and restart the whole flow, press “R”.
+2.3 If you want to go back again and restart the whole flow, press “R”.

 3. **Feedback and Comments**:
-⁃	You must be logged into Figma to comment.
+-	You must be logged in to Figma to comment.
-⁃	By typing or pressing “C” you can comment anything you want to highlight or give us feedback.
+-	By typing or pressing “C” you can comment on anything you want to highlight or give us feedback.
-⁃	The comments will remain in the file unless you click "Resolve" in the right bar that appears after you add a comment.
+-	The comments will remain in the file unless you click "Resolve" in the right bar that appears after you add a comment.

 ### Prototype Structure
 As it is listed in the left pane.
 The prototype is organized by the following flows:
-⁃	A. Login (general sign-in and log-in flow)
+-	A. Login (general sign-in and log-in flow)
-⁃	B. Company - Candidate list
+-	B. Company - Candidate list
-⁃	B. Company - Setup Profile
+-	B. Company - Setup Profile
-⁃	B. Company - Job post
+-	B. Company - Job post
-⁃	B. Company - Job list section
+-	B. Company - Job list section
-⁃	B. Company - Candidate list
+-	B. Company - Candidate list
-⁃	C. Candidate - Setup profile
+-	C. Candidate - Setup profile
-⁃	C. Candidate - Job list
+-	C. Candidate - Job list
-⁃	D. Association - Invite candidates
+-	D. Association - Invite candidates

 ### Key Features